CS-433/cs-433-project-2-vortexnco/README.md

     - `post_processing.py` code to select the the threshold for decisions after the model has been trained and to evaluate on various metrics on the validation or test set.
     - `training.py` code to train the U-Net.
     - `visualisation.py` code to vizualize the predictions of the model.
-    - `dataset_vizualization.ipynb` Jupyter Notebook that shows images and labels and the transformations applied to them.
+    - `dataset_vizualisation.ipynb` Jupyter Notebook that shows images and labels with their transforms & show the computation of the weights for the w-BCE loss.
     - `training_example.ipynb` Jupyter Notebook that shows how the best model is trained.
     - `post_processing_example.ipynb` Jupyter Notebook that shows how the threshold for decisions is chosen on the validation set and gives examples of some predictions and standard metrics on the test set.